butchland/BuildItBreakItFixItForSparta/README.md

 ============================

 Inside the build folder there are two programs conforming to the spec (https://www.builditbreakit.org/static/doc/f2014/spec/SPEC.html)

-In the makefile in the buildfolder there are tests than can be run with `make test`
+In the makefile in the build folder there are tests than can be run with `make test`

+The build section is written completely in python, and the tests are done with diff in shell